ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [25:31]

 So being doing a bunch of bug fixing on finding on that.
-Found and fixed a bunch of bugs in the Shardtree crate, found and fixed a bunch of bugs in this PRi've & I've just been sort of like bashing at it to try and get the last few performance issues out.
+Found and fixed a bunch of bugs in the Shardtree crate, found and fixed a bunch of bugs in this PR & I've just been sort of like bashing at it to try and get the last few performance issues out.
 I'm hoping this will be in a good state by tomorrow or early next week and then we can get that merged and pull them into the mobile SDKs for testing there.
 I think that's basically it as far as those changes go.
 Happy to answer further questions.

 [26:43] - **Deirdre**